cbeuw/GoQuiet/README.md

 For server:

 `WebServerAddr` is the redirection address and port when the incoming traffic is not from shadowsocks.
-It be the IP record of the `ServerName` set in `gqclient.json`
+It should correspond to the IP record of the `ServerName` set in `gqclient.json`

 `Key` is the key.
 This needs to be the same as the `Key` set in `gqclient.json`